Content

 The good news?
 There appears to be minimal risk to female partners of men taking finasteride.
 A review of data noted that “the transfer through semen is significantly lower than doses known to affect fetal development.”

-Some worry about semen exposure (aka having sex with their pregnant partner) when the fetus is developing genitals around eight to ten weeks.
+Some worry about semen exposure when having sex with their pregnant partner, particularly when the fetus is developing genitals around 8 to 10 weeks.
 This is also not a huge concern.

-And if you’re not trying to get anyone pregnant, don’t make the mistake of thinking finasteride is some sort of magical male birth control (hopefully, that’ll exist in the not-too-far future).
+If you’re not trying to conceive, don’t make the mistake of thinking finasteride is some sort of magical male birth control.
+Best to stick with the proven options.

 Finasteride is definitely not a contraceptive.
-Again, infertility from finasteride is very rare, and you can very much still get someone pregnant while taking this hair loss treatment.
+Again, infertility from finasteride is very rare, and you can absolutely still get someone pregnant while taking this hair loss treatment.

 Are you Googling “how long does finasteride stay in your sperm?”
 We got you.